 Is it harder to pass compliance with HEM than SAP 10.3?

 Not inherently, but results may differ.
-HEM models heat pumps and solar PV more favourably (dynamic COP, self-consumption), but also assesses fabric more rigorously (thermal bridges at every timestep).
+HEM uses tighter notional fabric values (e.g. walls 0.15 vs 0.18 in SAP 10.3), but also models heat pumps and solar PV more favourably (dynamic COP, self-consumption).
+These differences are designed to balance out.
 Well-designed FHS homes pass comfortably on both.
 Designs relying on generous SAP assumptions may find HEM less forgiving.

 Related Pages